 Whilst the exact reasons are not clearly explained, some aspects of Charon’s character or appearance were so appealing (in some sense) that he was regularly depicted in later medieval, renaissance, and modern art and literature.
 Moreover, the idea of Charon’s Obol has endured throughout history as well, as cultures have continued to place coins on the mouths or eyes of the deceased, as payment for the “ferryman.”

-Whether this practice derives in a given example from the Greek ferryman (Charon) or some other ferryman, “Charon’s Obol” and Charon in general has become the most popular or common figure for the practice to be associated with.
+Whether this practice derives in a given example from the Greek ferryman (Charon) or some other ferryman, “Charon’s Obol” and Charon, in general, has become the most popular or common figure for the practice to be associated with.

-Additionally, Charon has regularly featured in subsequent art and literature, from medieval paintings and mosaics to modern films about Heracles/Hercules.
+Additionally, Charon has been regularly featured in subsequent art and literature, from medieval paintings and mosaics to modern films about Heracles/Hercules.
 In Hercules and the Underworld, or Disney’s Hercules, his grim and grotesque representations reflect the depictions made by the later Roman writers.

-He also features in the world-famous work of Dante Alighieri – the Divine Comedy, specifically in the inferno book.
-Like the modern adaptations, he is a grim figure with black eyes who ferries Dante and Virgil across the river to the land of the dead in a depiction that probably helped to immortalize Charon in popular imagination forever, as he has since been synonymised with anything relating to death and its arrival.
+He also features in the world-famous work of Dante Alighieri – the Divine Comedy, specifically in the Inferno book.
+Like the modern adaptations, he is a grim figure with black eyes who ferries Dante and Virgil across the river to the land of the dead in a depiction that probably helped to immortalize Charon in popular imagination forever, as he has since been synonymized with anything relating to death and its arrival.

 Whilst he shares many similar characteristics with figures like the grim reaper, he has survived even more intact in modern Greek folklore and tradition, as Haros/Charos/Charontas.
 All of these are very close modern equivalents to the ancient Charon, as they visit the recently deceased and bring them to the afterlife.
 Or else he is used in modern Greek phrases, such as “from the teeth of Charon”, or “you will be eaten by Haros”.

 Like other gods or ancient mythological beasts and demons of myth, he also has a planet (or more specifically a moon) named after him – one which very appropriately circles the dwarf planet Pluto (the Roman equivalent of Hades).
-It’s therefore clear that the interest and appeal of the morbid ferryman of the dead, is still very much alive in modern times.
+It’s therefore clear that the interest and appeal of the morbid ferryman of the dead is still very much alive in modern times.